Murphdog405/Pokemon_GBC_Celebrations/README.md

 - JoJoBear13- for his using his Trainer AI code along with Vortienes, and a lot of QOL features from Shin-PokeRed.
 The female sprite is based on his original girl character.
 We kept it.
 - RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
 TRY HIS EXTREME YELLOW.
 -CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.
 - JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
+Move Description code and others
 - DarthBR
 - Dreams897
 - Engezertorung